-For the 5th time already, I attended the congress “bewegte Kindheit” (moving childhood) in Osnabrück.
-Up until now, I only walked back and forth between the castle, several university buildings and some gyms without paying too much attention to the city.
-This time, things went a little differently.
+This is the 5th time I have been to a congress in Osnabrück.
+So far, I have walked back and forth between the castle, various university buildings and some gymnasiums without paying much attention to the old town of Osnabrück.
+But this time it was different.

 The Town Hall of Osnabrück